tttardigrado/hsfuck/blog/README.md

 bfToC n ops = concatMap (opToC n) ops
 ```

-The last thing needed for fully functioning code generation is a `generate` function that generates the C program we saw previously.
+The last thing needed for fully functioning code generation is a `generateC` function that generates the C program we saw previously.

 ```haskell
 generateC :: [Op] -> String